curl/everything-curl/building.md

 might have to either be satisfied with the latest version somone has packaged for your environment, or you need to build it yourself from source.

+The curl project also provides info about the latest version in a somewhat more machine-readable format on this URL: `http://curl.haxx.se/info`.

 ## Installing from your package repository

 TBD